 We here at Root Health take your wellness and safety seriously.
 For those visiting my practice while the COVID-19 pandemic still rages, we have implemented procedures, in addition to those already in place, to best ensure your health.
 These are based on guidelines from the CDC, the American Acupuncture Association, the Idaho Acupuncture Association and the Associated Bodywork and Massage Professionals Organization.

 Maintain a low-volume practice to support physical distancing.
 No more than one client will be seen at any given time

 Maintain physical distancing whenever possible

-Wear masks and gloves at all times when interacting with a client
+Wear masks at all times when interacting with a client

 Maintain strict disinfecting protocols between each client, including of all relevant surfaces and bed linens